GPUOpen-LibrariesAndSDKs/Radeon-ReLive-VR/README.md

 GearVR and Oculus Go controllers have less buttons than the Vive controllers.
 The following limitations apply:
 - Controller position is emulated using the elbow model
-- The *grip* button of the Vive controller is not available on GearVR/Go controllers
+- The *Grip* button of the Vive controller is not available on GearVR/Go controllers
 - A click on the top edge of the trackpad maps to the press of the *System* button on the original Vive controller
 - A click on the bottom edge of the trackpad maps to the press of the *Menu* button on the original Vive controller
-- There is no analog *trigger* button.
+- There is no analog *Trigger* button.
 Games requiring analog trigger might have limited functionality
 - The *Back* button on the GearVR/Go remote exits the app